marmelroy/PeekPop/README.md

     }
 ```

-PeekPopPreviewingDelegate requires two simple functions.
+PeekPopPreviewingDelegate requires implementing two simple functions.
 You will need to tell it what view controller to present for peeking purposes with:
 ```swift
     func previewingContext(previewingContext: PreviewingContext, viewControllerForLocation location: CGPoint) -> UIViewController?
 ```